hawc/remote-sky/README.md

 MIDI controls are implemented very static right now.
 This means you can pobably only use a Intech Grid PO16, it's only tested with a single device.

+You'll stumble upon code for creating GIF files and email sending when you look through the repo.
+This is part of a currently disabled feature.
+It'll come soon.

 ## Build Setup

 ```bash